Reliving How We Got Here: TVF’s Fabric Lineage Over 50 Years

 In 2010, Dick Hanzel sold TVF to its employees through an Employee Stock Ownership Plan (ESOP).
 The transition made the most sense to Dick, as it was the team that helped TVF get to where it is today.
 Dick retired from the TVF board of directors in 2014 after devoting 40 years to the company.
 TVF’s success as a 100% employee-owned ESOP led Hanzel’s successor, former TVF Chief Executive Officer Chris Fredericks, to launch Empowered Ventures, a 100% employee-owned acquisition holding company, in 2021.
 TVF was its first portfolio company, and the EV family now includes a diverse mix of four companies.

-Continued Expansion in the Heartland and the West Coast
+Continued expansion in the Heartland and the West Coast

 The period of 2010-2017 marked another expansive era for TVF, which saw the company move to a larger warehouse and sales office in Carson, California.
 In 2015, our large in-stock selection and the need to expand our Indiana logistics and warehousing facilities to serve customers at the highest level led to the opening of the 145,000-square-foot TVF Fulfillment Center in Lebanon, Indiana (northwest of our Carmel headquarters).
 The space’s geographical and logistical advantages continue to elevate our customers’ experience from coast to coast.

 Twenty-seventeen marked another significant milestone for TVF and the industry, as TVF acquired Pacific Coast Fabrics, blossoming our home décor, print media, apparel partnerships, expertise, and offerings.
 The purchase of Pacific Coast Fabrics brought co-owners Brian Vieweg and Michael Sanders to the team.
-Brian currently serves as program director of TVF’s Apparel and Home Décor Divisions.
+Brian serves as program director of TVF’s Apparel and Home Décor Divisions.
 With their years of experience running textile dye and printing houses, the addition of these two powerhouses in the apparel and print media worlds boosted TVF’s unparalleled level of organizational and industry knowledge.

 Trusted expertise past and present